JoseJuan98/computer-vision-classification-experiments/README.md

 - Test accuracy: 0.1856
 - Test loss: 2.628

-The experiment has a low accuracy and high loss, which is expected since the model was trained on a different dataset, but it performs better than if the model wasn't trained at all.
+The experiment has low accuracy and high loss, which is expected since the model was trained on a different dataset, but it performs better than if the model wasn't trained at all.

 #### Experiment 3 - Fine-tuning MNIST CNN for SVHN dataset